zsk66/zsk66.github.io/_pages/about.md

   - /about.html
 ---

 I am Shengkun Zhu, a second-year Ph.
 D student at Wuhan University, under the supervision of Prof. [Sheng Wang](http://sheng.whu.edu.cn/), in the [Totem database Lab](http://totemdb.whu.edu.cn/).
-I completed my B.S in Dalian University of Technology in 2018.
-My current research interests are in convex/nonconvex optimization, federated and fair clustering/learning.
+I completed my B.S. in Dalian University of Technology in 2018.
+My current research interests are in convex/nonconvex optimization, federated, and fair clustering/learning.

 **News**
 ------